Commonly used abbreviation when referring to the all-important science of aerodynamics.

 Driving off the best racing line.
 Drivers will go offline to attempt a pass or to move out of the way of faster cars.

 A driver has the accelerator pedal pushed all the way down.

-Formula One and Indy car style race cars which are designed to have the suspension, wheels and tires exposed, no fenders.
+Formula One and Indy car-style race cars are designed to have the suspension, wheels, and tires exposed, no fenders.

 Turning the steering wheel in the opposite direction of the turn until it won’t turn anymore.
-Basically, it’s maximum countersteer and usually precedes a spin or going off the track.
+It’s maximum countersteer and usually precedes a spin or going off the track.